 Perch are often most active during low light conditions.
 Early morning and late evening can be prime times to catch perch, especially during the warmer months.

-Mastering these top 10 perch rigs will greatly improve your chances of success on the water.
+Using perch rigs will greatly improve your chances of success on the water.
 Remember, the best rig often depends on the specific conditions you’re facing, so it’s a good idea to be familiar with several different setups.
 Don’t be afraid to experiment and switch rigs if you’re not getting bites.